scriban/scriban/doc/runtime.md

 #### Advanced custom functions

-In the [`ScriptObject`](#the-ScriptObject) section we described how to easily import a custom function either by using a delegate or a pre-defined .NET static/instance functions.
+In the [`ScriptObject`](#the-ScriptObject) section we described how to easily import a custom function either by using a delegate or a pre-defined .NET static functions/properties.

 In some cases, you also need to have access to the current `TemplateContext` and also, the current `SourceSpan` (original location position in the text template code).
 By simply adding as a first parameter `TemplateContext`, and optionally as a second parameter, a `SourceSpan` a custom function can have access to the current evaluation context: